ghost2501/Spacegun-Simulator/README.md

 When the time comes, the calculations will be correct — or they won’t.
 The universe does not care which.

+---

+## Development Notes

+Parts of Spacegun Simulator were developed with the assistance of AI tools, particularly during early prototyping, refactoring, and exploration of mathematical approaches.

+AI is used here as a **productivity and iteration aid**, not as a source of authority or automation.
+All core systems — including physics calculations, game rules, failure conditions, and progression — are intentionally designed, reviewed, and constrained.

+Nothing in the game relies on opaque decision-making:
+- Calculations are deterministic
+- Failure states are explainable
+- Systems are designed to be understood, not hidden behind abstraction

+If something behaves incorrectly, it is considered a bug or a design flaw, not an emergent “AI result”.

+This project treats AI in the same way one might treat a calculator, reference text, or compiler: useful for accelerating work, but never a substitute for understanding the system being built.

+---

 ## Licensing